|Monthly Tech-Tip |

 -Body: A terra cotta body is definitely the best, these fire much stronger at low temperatures than white-burning bodies.
 Often terra cottas can have impurities that gas during firing and can cause pinholing in thick glazes.
 Get the best quality body you can.

--Firing temperature: The higher you can fire the stronger the tile will be.
-Many terra cotta bodies approach stoneware strength by cone 02, but that strength is accompanied by greater fired shrinkage (thus greater chance of warping during firing).
+-Firing temperature: The higher you can fire the stronger the tile or ware will be.
+Many terra cotta bodies approach stoneware strength by cone 02, but that strength is accompanied by greater fired shrinkage (thus a greater chance of warping during firing).
 Cone 04 is most common for the brightest glaze and best strength.
-If you can make it work at cone 03 (pretty well any low fire glaze will be fine at cone 03) it will be even better.
+If you can make it work at cone 03 (pretty well any low-fire glaze will be fine at cone 03) it will be even better.

 -Evenness of glaze coverage: This is a matter of skill and learning to work deliberately and quickly.
 Get the best slip trailing tools available.
 Sieve glazes well and flocculate them enough so they are thixotropic and do not run too much.

--Making your own glazes: Commercial painting glazes are gummed so they will dry too slowly and the cuerda seca lines will not resist them well.
-It is better to mix your own with just water.
+-Making your own glazes: If you want to mix your own glazes you will need to treat them as a brushing glaze (with added CMC gum).
 Choose a fritted transparent recipe (not one with Gerstley Borate) that fits the clay body (does not craze) and add ceramic stains to that (if you do not have a recipe consider G1916Q, G3879 or Zero3 transparent).
 Choose a glaze that does not have too high a percentage of clay so it does not shrink and crack on drying (calcine any kaolin beyond 15%, any ball clay beyond 10%).
-Add zircopax for white (about 10-15%).
+Add Zircopax for white (about 10-15%).
 Different stains require different percentages to get intense color (e.g. blue might only need 3% whereas yellow might need 15%).
 Use inclusion stains for bright colors (e.g. orange, red, yellow).
-Clear glazes cannot be chemistry-compatible with all stains (e.g. a pink might fire grey in a clear glaze lacking CaO or having ZnO), consult documentation from the stain company if needed.
-To opacify a color add zircopax (but not too much or it will lighten the color).
+Clear glazes cannot be chemistry-compatible with all stains (e.g. a pink might fire grey in a clear glaze lacking CaO or having ZnO), consult the documentation from the stain company if needed.
+To opacify a color add Zircopax (but not too much or it will lighten the color).

 The mug is has an unglazed (bare porcelain) outside surface.
 The cuerda seca lines containing the glaze have a formulation to flux and melt more than what is typical in the classic technique on tiles.
 And this appears to be reduction-fired porcelain at high temperatures (because of the iron specks and grey body color and the metallic appearance of the lines), in contrast to the normal low fire terra cotta temperatures of typical cuerda seca.
 The formulation for the lines is likely very high in iron oxide (with some kaolin added for suspension, dry hardness, adhesion and paintability).
 The fill glazes are a transparent with added stain.